hoang-tran/hoang-tran.github.io/_drafts/how-to-unit-test-your-realm-database-layer.md

 layout: post
 title:  'How to unit test your Realm database layer'
 categories: ios testing
+meta_description: Learn how to write unit tests to cover most of Realm features and make sure that your database layer works flawlessly.
+description: Learn how to write unit tests to cover most of Realm features and make sure that your database layer works flawlessly.
+summary: Learn how to write unit tests to cover most of Realm features and make sure that your database layer works flawlessly.
 tags: ios realm unittest database swift
+image: how-to-unit-test-your-realm-database-layer/realm-logo.jpg
+related: [
+  'How to unit test your Network Layer in iOS',
+  'How to write unit tests in iOS Part 1: XCTestCase', 'How to write unit tests in iOS Part 2: Behavior-driven Development (BDD)', 'Write better unit test assertions with Nimble'
+]
 ---

 Database is a crucial part of any softwares nowadays, especially mobile applications.
 We use database to store various things, such as: